ewhuang/simons_mouse/README.txt

 >>> python evaluate_clustering.py RUNNUM

-Outputs cluster evaluation information in ./results/cluster_eval_go/no_go_RUNNUM
+Outputs cluster evaluation information in ./results/cluster_eval_go/no_go_RUNNUM Make sure to copy over clusters_no_go.txt if we didn't cluster the network without GO.

 ________________________________CLUSTER ANALYSIS________________________________
 Compute GO enrichment of each of the clusterings.